Big Pigeon in Southwest Iowa

 • b.
 21 Jun 1913 Omaha; s/o John F. Coad Jr. (b.
 Nemaha Co., NE; d.
 1941) & Helen I. Dyer (b.
 Wyoming; d.
 1928).

 • married Elizabeth R. Tinley of Co.
-Bluffs Oct 1936 in Des Moines, three daughters.
+Bluffs Oct 1936 in Des Moines, three daughters; lived in Omaha into early 1940s, moved to Berkeley, CA for federal government work.

-• unknown unit, First Army (assigned to First Army one day before death); KIA 22 Nov 1944, near Aachen, North Rhine-Westphalia, Germany.
+• assigned to unknown unit in First Army one day before death; KIA 22 Nov 1944, near Aachen, North Rhine-Westphalia, Germany.

 † Cocklin, Harold John, SN 19-000-746, US Army Air Force, Cass Co. & Alameda Co., CA